ymadoff/ryba/hadoop/yarn_nm/index.coffee.md

       # Fix bug in HDP companion files (missing "s")
       ryba.yarn.site['yarn.nodemanager.log.retain-second'] ?= null
       ryba.yarn.site['yarn.nodemanager.log.retain-seconds'] ?= '604800'
+      # Configurations for History Server (Not sure wether this should be deployed on NMs):
+      ryba.yarn.site['yarn.log-aggregation-enable'] ?= 'true'
+      ryba.yarn.site['yarn.log-aggregation.retain-seconds'] ?= '2592000' #  30 days, how long to keep aggregation logs before deleting them. -1 disables.
+Be careful, set this too small and you will spam the name node. ryba.yarn.site['yarn.log-aggregation.retain-check-interval-seconds'] ?= '-1' # Time between checks for aggregated log retention.
+If set to 0 or a negative value then the value is computed as one-tenth of the aggregated log retention time.
+Be careful, set this too small and you will spam the name node.

       # See '~/www/src/hadoop/hadoop-common/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-api/src/main/java/org/apache/hadoop/yarn/conf/YarnConfiguration.java#263'
       # ryba.yarn.site['yarn.nodemanager.webapp.spnego-principal']
       # ryba.yarn.site['yarn.nodemanager.webapp.spnego-keytab-file']